SaraLerma/The-Pragmatic-Programmer/README.md

 ## 45. The Requirements Pit

 It’s not enough simply being told what to do or listening to users, you need to dig for the requirements.
 Requirements are buried deep beneath layers of assumptions, misconceptions, and politics.
-Even worse, often they don’t really exist at all. -> **Don't Gather Requirements—Dig for Them.**
+Even worse, often they don’t really exist at all. → **Don't Gather Requirements—Dig for Them.**

-### No One Knows Exactly What They Want
+### No one knows exactly what they want

 They might know a general direction, but they won’t know the twists and turns.
 So **programmers help people understand what they want**.
 Usually, the initial statement of need given by the client is not an absolute requirement, it’s really an invitation to explore.
 We need to look for edge cases and ask about them.

 Your role in this is to interpret what the client says and to feedback to them the implications.
 You’re thinking and contributing to a solution.

 ### Requirements are a process

 **Requirements are learned in a feedback loop.** Understanding requirements requires exploration and feedback, so the consequences of decisions can be used to refine the initial ideas.
 Produce mockups and prototypes and let the client play with them.
 It’s better to make short iterations that end with client feedback, this makes you sure you are in the right direction and you minimize a lot of time.

 A technique for getting client ideas is to **become a client**, and **work with a user to think like a user**.
 It’s the best way to gain insight into how the system will really be used.
 This will give you feedback and learn their expectations.

 ### Requirements vs. Policy